-largest market in South America for U.S. processed food product exports
+largest market in South America for U.S. agricultural products

 of the market share for Chile agricultural products is from the U.S.

 the year that the U.S. - Chile FTA dropped all tariffs on agricultural products from the U.S. to "zero"